polysource-projects/.github/profile/README.md

 In any case, for questions of efficiency, security and maintenance, we will only deploy repositories added in the organization GitHub account.

-🔥 Once the Pull Request has been accepted, your service will be automatically deployed to an epfl.tools subdomain with an SSL certificate and automatic deployment with each commit.
+🔥 Once the Pull Request has been accepted, your service will be automatically deployed to an polysource.ch subdomain with an SSL certificate and automatic deployment with each commit.

-If you have any questions, don't hesitate to contact us via contact@epfl.tools or by opening an issue on the [epfl-tools/apps repository](https://github.com/epfl-tools/apps).
+If you have any questions, don't hesitate to contact us via contact@polysource.ch or by opening an issue on the [polysource-projects/apps repository](https://github.com/polysource-projects/apps).
 For example, if you don't know how to create a `Dockerfile` or `captain-defition` for your project, we can probably do it for you.

 ## Notes